-Concern Worldwide (hereafter "Concern") in Ireland and its subsidiaries in the US and the UK; continue to support the ten principles of the UN Global Compact with respect to human rights, labour, environment and anti-corruption.
+Concern Worldwide (hereafter "Concern") in the Republic of Korea is a subsidiary of Concern Worldwide, headquartered in Dublin, Ireland.
+Concern in the Republic of Korea holds a separate membership with UNGC in South Korea.
+Concern continues to support the ten principles of the UN Global Compact with respect to human rights, labour, environment and anti-corruption.
 Concern recognises that a key requirement for participation in the Global Compact is the submission of a Communication on Engagement (CoE) that describes our organisation's efforts to support the implementation of the ten principles and to engage with the Global Compact.